openmoh/openmohaa/docs/markdown/03-configuration/01-configuration.md

 > If the Recast-based navigation system is not working correctly or if you are running a version below 0.82.0:
 > 1. Get the [mp-navigation](https://github.com/openmoh/mp-navigation) pk3 (it only covers stock maps) and place it inside your game's `main` folder.
 > 2. Append `set g_navigation_legacy 1` somewhere, like in your `server.cfg` file.

+#### Known issues with bots

+- Bots may not properly detect or avoid minefields.
+- Bots won't complete objectives.
+They only navigate the map and attack other players.
+- Minefields may fully block bot paths.
+For example, on Omaha Beach, bots spawning at the West axis spawn may get stuck in the spawn area.
+- Some obstacles might completely block bot paths.